Alluxio/alluxio/docs/en/api/FUSE-API.md

 ### Configure Alluxio client options

 Alluxio-FUSE is based on the standard Java client API `alluxio-core-client-fs` to perform its operations.
-You might want to customize the behaviour of the alluxio client used by Alluxio-FUSE the same way you would for any other client application.
+You might want to customize the behaviour of the Alluxio client used by Alluxio-FUSE the same way you would for any other client application.

 One possibility, for example, is to edit `$ALLUXIO_HOME/conf/alluxio-site.properties` and set your